 Bees and Trees cares about the health of the honeybee population worldwide, very much.
 And luckily, so do a lot of other people.
-To help do our part, we are launching a program to donate proceeds from every jar of Bees & Trees Honey sold to research into some of the primary threats to honeybee health.

 We are proud to be supporting the research work of Dr. Samuel (Sammy) Ramsey, a leading researcher in the field of honeybee health, with a focus on parasitic mites that pose the most significant threat to honeybees worldwide.
 In January 2019, the National Academy of Sciences published his work that upended 50 years of conventional thinking about the Varroa mite.
 (Pictured L: Dr. Ramsey, R: Mike Everly)

 This groundbreaking work is opening up a whole new avenue of potential strategies to attack the Varroa mite and help our honeybee population regain strength and vitality.

 In this short video, Dr. Ramsey summarizes in very easy to understand terms how this important research unfolded, and the conclusions reached.
 Dr. Ramsey Thesis Video, 3:10

 Bees & Trees Founder, Mike Everly, recently caught up with Dr. Ramsey in Montreal for the Apiculture 2019 Worldwide Beekeeping and Honey Industry Conference where he presented Dr. Ramsey with our first donation to this critically important research.Currently, Dr. Ramsey’s work is conducted under the Ramsey Research Foundation (RFF).
 The RRF conducts innovative research addressing critical issues affecting pollinator health, such as parasite spread, disease management, and habitat preservation.
 This research is vital in understanding and mitigating the challenges faced by pollinators globally.
 Notable projects include: